The World's Two Double Landlocked Countries

 • Despite being double landlocked, Liechtenstein has one of the highest GDP per capita in the world.

 Landlocked countries face the special challenge of having to rely on other countries with maritime borders for access to ocean trade routes.
-There are two landlocked countries in the world that are double landlocked, meaning that they are surrounded by countries that are themselves landlocked.
+Two landlocked countries in the world are double landlocked, meaning that they are surrounded by countries that are themselves landlocked.
 Being a double landlocked country can be even more challenging since such a country must rely on more than one other country to allow the free movement of people and goods.
 The only two double landlocked countries of the world are Uzbekistan and Liechtenstein.

 Uzbekistan